valeriegutierrez17/hello-world/README.md

 My first repository

 Hi.
 I am a newbie in computer programming.
 I was originally in the architecture and design field.
-I love pepperoni pizza and and traveling.
+I love pepperoni pizza and traveling.